pcase/Todoey/README.md

+# Todoey
-# Todoey was created for an iOS bootcamp course
+iOS app which was created for an iOS bootcamp course